ydespreaux/testcontainers-kafka-test/README.md

 Create KafkaTemplate, KafkaMessageContainerListener for integration tests with kafka.

-Utility library for Kafka integration tests
+Utility library for Kafka integration tests.
+The Kafka containerized is detailed at the following url: https://github.com/ydespreaux/testcontainers

 Versions
 -----------